Home > Our Ophthalmologist > Services > Cornea

 The Nidek specular microscope measures the paracentral corneal cells comprehensively.
 Its two-seconds analysis measures the endothelial cells from the quantity to the endothelial cell density.
 The advanced manual analysis function allows the clinician to select the cells manually and ease the process of forming a diagnosis.

-The Galilei G6 Lens Professional combines Placido disc–based topography, Scheimpflug tomography, and optical biometry all in one unit.
-This combination allows the device to provide complete data for comprehensive screening for cataract or refractive surgery such as LASIK, PRK, ASA, etc. all in one measurement session.
+The Galilei G4 combines Placido disc–based topography and Dual-Scheimpflug tomography in one unit.
+This combination allows the device to provide complete analysis of both the anterior and posterior corneal surface for comprehensive screening required for refractive surgery such as LASIK, PRK, ASA, etc. all in one measurement session.

-The Galilei G6 topography function accurately measures the anterior curvature of the cornea where it precisely detects anterior surface irregularities and tear film quality.
+The Galilei G4 topography function accurately measures the anterior curvature of the cornea where it precisely detects anterior surface irregularities and tear film quality.

-The Galilei G6 tomography function precisely measures pachymetry and elevation data with 3D anterior chamber analysis.
+The Galilei G4 tomography function precisely measures pachymetry and elevation data with 3D anterior chamber analysis.
 The ray-traced posterior corneal surface data detects any protrusion or asymmetry in early stages of corneal diseases.

 Image 2.1 illustrates the topographical scan of the cornea that is normal.
 As seen, the scan shows a Keratoconus Prediction Index (KPI) shows a value of 0.0%.
 From the scan, it is evident that the cornea is even and regular.
 The scan also does a scan of the thickness of the cornea where normal count of an average person is around 540 microns.
 Image 2.1 shows a corneal thickness of 551 to 651 microns from the thinnest section to the periphery of the cornea and a central corneal thickness of 556 microns, which indicates a healthy range.